BurdetteLamar/AboutRuby/core/Hash/markdown.md

 h1.object_id == h.object_id # => true
 ```

-For a subclass of Hash, returns a new Hash containing the receiver's content:
+For a subclass of Hash, returns a new Hash containing the content of <tt>self</tt>:

 ```ruby
 class H < Hash; end